TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 No new code or migrations were required for this part.
 The documentation has been updated to reflect the decisions and to ensure the progress ledger is current.

+---

+# Sprint Overview – 2025‑08‑19 (Part 3)

+In this follow‑on sprint we continued our systematic audit of the NoPixel resources, focusing on modules that appear after `np‑base` in the GitHub ordering.
+Most resources examined contained only client scripts and therefore required no backend support.
+However, the **np‑contracts** resource contained server logic for creating and accepting contracts between players.
+To support this functionality in our Node.js API we introduced a new **contracts** domain with routes, repository and migration.

+### Highlights

+* **Contracts API** – implemented a set of REST endpoints for creating, listing, accepting and declining player contracts.
+A contract records the sender, receiver, amount and info.
+When accepted, the API withdraws the funds from the receiver’s account and deposits them into the sender’s account, then marks the contract as paid and accepted.
+A new `contracts` table was added via migration 008 to persist these records.
+* Updated **app.js** to mount the contracts router and added a `Contract` schema definition in the OpenAPI spec.

+### Resources processed

+* **np‑camera** – contains only a client script; skipped.
+* **np‑cid** – registers an event to generate ID cards【836458714788436†L0-L12】; skipped pending a full inventory system.
+* **np‑contracts** – implements server events to send and accept contracts【400719268596618†L10-L20】.
+We created the contracts API and migration.
+* **np‑dances** – client‑only emote resource; skipped.
+* **np‑dealer** – client‑only vendor UI; skipped.
+* **np‑dirtymoney** – defines events to drop and convert dirty money【414013350686833†L0-L15】; skipped for now because the economy system requires a dedicated sprint.

+The progress ledger has been updated to reflect these decisions and the new module.
+Future sprints will continue down the resource list, porting server behaviours only when they involve persistence or cross‑player interactions.

+---

+# Sprint Overview – 2025‑08‑19 (Part 4)

+This sprint processed the next set of NoPixel resources after `np‑dirtymoney` in the repository ordering.
+We identified two resources that required backend support: **np‑driftschool** and **np‑driving‑instructor**.
+Each defines server events that interact with player finances and store driving test results in a database.
+We ported their behaviour into the `srp‑base` API and skipped the unrelated `np‑drugdeliveries` resource.

+### Highlights

+* **Drift school payment** – added a new `/v1/driftschool/pay` endpoint allowing clients to withdraw funds from a player's account to pay for drift school participation.
+The endpoint validates the player ID and amount, checks the player's balance, and returns the updated balance on success.
+* **Driving tests API** – implemented a complete CRUD interface for driving tests.
+A new `driving_tests` table (migration 009) stores test records including student CID, instructor CID, instructor name, timestamp, score, pass/fail status and a JSON results payload.
+The API exposes:
+    * `POST /v1/driving-tests` to record a new driving test.
+    * `GET /v1/driving-tests?cid=123` to list recent tests for a player (default limit 5).
+    * `GET /v1/driving-tests/{id}` to retrieve a specific test.
+* Updated the **OpenAPI specification** with `DrivingTest` and `DriftSchoolPayment` schemas and new path definitions.
+* Added repository and routes for driving tests and drift school, mounted them in `app.js`.
+* Extended the progress ledger to include decisions for `np-driftschool`, `np-driving-instructor` (create) and `np-drugdeliveries` (skip).

+### Resources processed

+* **np‑driftschool** – handles a `takemoney` event to deduct cash for drift school participation【761714451400029†L0-L11】.
+We created a REST endpoint to perform the same withdrawal from the player's account.
+* **np‑driving‑instructor** – manages driving test submissions,
+  history retrieval and reports【393162189931023†L0-L45】.
+We added driving tests endpoints and a persistent table to store test results.
+* **np‑drugdeliveries** – orchestrates drug deliveries and chop
+  shop lists with timers and random generation【896869969423342†L0-L93】.
+  This functionality is outside the scope of the external API and has been deferred.
+A future jobs/vehicles sprint can revisit this domain.